By Douglas Yeo

 Promotional flyer about the McDonald’s All-American High School Band that was handed out at New York metropolitan area McDonald’s restaurants, fall 1972

-The conductor of the McDonald’s All-American High School Band was Paul Lavalle, the celebrated music director at Radio City Music Hall who had also led the Cities Service Band of America from 1948–1956.
+The founder and conductor of the McDonald’s All-American High School Band was Paul Lavalle, the celebrated music director at Radio City Music Hall who had also led the Cities Service Band of America from 1948–1956.
 While we were in New York, the band attended a show at Radio City Music Hall where we saw the newly released movie, “1776” and saw Mr. Lavalle conduct Radio City’s orchestra and its famous dance team, The Rockettes.
 We also gave a performance at the famous ice rink at Rockefeller Center.

 Each band member wore their own band’s uniform and then McDonald’s gave each of us a hat and overlay that was emblazoned with our state name.
 The parade in New York City was a blur.
 It was cold.
 I remember that we got up at 3:00 in the morning to be bussed down to the Macy’s store at 34th Street and Sixth Avenue for a rehearsal in front of cameras.
 All of the brass players were playing on plastic mouthpieces so they did not freeze to our faces.
 As the parade kicked off, spectators often called to us, “Hey, New Jersey!
 Do you know Fred Jones in Bayonne?”
 Ha!
 We marched, we played, we were proud.
 My parents and my girlfriend (now my wife of 46 years) and her family watched me on TV.
 It was a great, great day.